 But we're getting ahead of ourselves.
-We're going to tell you everything you need to know to choose the best virtual card for your team and business.
+We're going to explain everything you need to know about using virtual credit cards (VCCs) for your business.

 But first, there's a more urgent question to answer:

-Virtual cards appeared on the market a few years ago specifically to address the risk of fraud we briefly went over in the introduction (more on that soon).
+Virtual cards appeared on the market a few years ago specifically to address the risk of fraud when shopping online (more on that soon).

 How does a virtual card work?